 Each of these directories contains messages sent to the respective mailing list in mdir format, one message per file.
-Erik Quanstrom's nupas upas/fs can mount these directories as mailboxes, for reading directly with a mail client.
+Erik Quanstrom's nupas upas/fs (now merged with 9front upas) can mount these directories as mailboxes, for reading directly with a mail client.
+Note: Opening large mailboxes over a slow 9p link will be very slow.